Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 Really, Day 7 gives you time to relax, play with what you created, and enjoy it before sending it off.

-Here are Some Examples of Game Design Tests
+28 Example of Game Design Skill Tests

-Junior-Level Position Design Test
+Junior-Level Position Design Skill Tests

 -